orionjs/orioncms-documentation/docs/configuration.md

 ## Adding variables

-To add variables to the config call in shared code:
+To add variables to the config, call in shared code:

 ```js
 orion.config.add(name, category, options)